apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/manual.md

                       | SetStatement
                       | InsertStatement
                       | DeleteStatement
+                      | UpsertStatement
                       | Query

 In addition to expresssions for queries, AQL supports a variety of statements for data definition and manipulation purposes as well as controlling the context to be used in evaluating AQL expressions.
-AQL supports record-level ACID transactions that begin and terminate implicitly for each record inserted, deleted, or searched while a given AQL statement is being executed.
+AQL supports record-level ACID transactions that begin and terminate implicitly for each record inserted, deleted, upserted, or searched while a given AQL statement is being executed.

 This section details the statements supported in the AQL language.